Anunth-R/Fast-Robots/lab_9.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mGzt2U54KEw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 To further verify the quality of the controller, here is a plot depicting the delta theta between the angle at which each TOF measurement was recorded.
 As shown below, each delta theta is within the 2 deg margin of error.
+Based on the above, the robot should produce a reasonably accurate map as the deviations in the robot's position is small compared to the 4m x 4m room the robot is placed in.
+In addition, the DMP produces very accurate robot yaw estimates only increasing the accuracy of the map.
+The limiting factor is likely the TOF measurements especially at long distances as this has proven to be unreliable in previous labs.

 ![image](https://github.com/user-attachments/assets/7f43080b-74d4-4298-830e-18642e9d7e5a)